14 things you need to be a successful software developer - Number 5 - Software development is not about coding

 Features

-Now that we have the triangle and we understand the trade-off, it comes back to our initial rule that our job is not about coding.
-Yes, the triangle has aspects of coding but our goal is to ship a solution and to do that successfully, it is the identify what will impact the trade-offs, and find solutions to that.
-If you can do that, you will be way more of a successful developer and, importantly, the code you do write will be code that matters… not just a bunch of electrons sitting idle on a disk.
+Now that we have the triangle and understand the tradeoff, it comes back to our initial rule: our job is not about coding.
+Yes, the triangle has aspects of coding, but our goal is to ship a solution.
+To do that successfully, we must identify what will impact the trade-offs and find solutions to that.
+If you can do that, you will be a far more successful developer—and, importantly, the code you do write will be code that matters, not just electrons sitting idle on a disk.

 What can you control about this?

-Avoid the “it’s not my job” view, the goal is shipping software which is used.
-That is a team sport and if you can help achieve that but doing something outside your comfort zone, it is worth doing.
+- Avoid the "it's not my job" view.
+The goal is shipping software that is used.
+That is a team sport, and if you can help achieve it by doing something outside your comfort zone, it is worth doing.

-Finally, while remembering the triangle - also remember Hofstadter’s Law: It always takes longer than you expect, even when you take into account Hofstadter’s Law.
+- Finally, while remembering the triangle, also remember Hofstadter’s Law: It always takes longer than you expect, even when you take Hofstadter’s Law into account.